 - Ultra-low fidelity prototyping to demonstrate design intent

-- Gathering feedback from early adopters
+- Gathering feedback from early adopters to verify value propositions

 - Quick iterations with rapid prototyping and off-the-shelf components

-- Early low-volume testing (engineering validation tests)
+- Functional testing (engineering validation tests)

 - Detailed function and manufacturing de-risking (design and production validation tests)